 It’s already been a packed year in the world of pugilism.
-We’ve seen Tony Bellew with his upset victory over the Haymaker, we watched Wembley quake during the epic Joshua v Klitschko bout and most recently glimpsed another sign of Pacquiao’s waining powers after his defeat in the ring at the fists of Jeff Horn.
+We’ve seen Tony Bellew with his upset victory over the Haymaker, we watched Wembley quake during the epic Joshua v Klitschko bout and most recently glimpsed another sign of Pacquiao’s waning powers after his defeat in the ring at the fists of Jeff Horn.

 With nearly another six months of bouts to look forward to we ask our resident boxing expert David Jarvis to give us the 411 on what fight fans can expect in the near future.

 The MALESTROM: So first off Manny Pacquiao losing to Jeff Horn came out of nowhere!
 Is this just a case of an ageing fighter reaching the end?
 Or is doing Horn a disservice?

 David Jarvis: It’s a difficult one to assess.
 I hate sitting on the fence but it has to be a bit of both.
 You have to credit Horn for fighting a great fight.
 He took away Manny’s famed lateral movement with his own constant in and out movement.
 And that is what he said he would do, so fair play to him.
 Manny just couldn’t fight his own fight.

 That said, the Manny of old would certainly have finished Horn in the ninth.
 I think the bottom line is Horn is not a great fighter and those tactics, clever as they were against Manny, will not work against the likes of Thurman, Garcia etc. They would destroy him.
 It’s time for Manny to quit though, there is no doubt he is not the force he was.

 TM: It’s been a bumper year so far, what are looking forward to in the rest of 2017?